robbievanleeuwen/section-properties/docs/source/rst/analysis.rst

 ..  note:: A geometric and warping analysis must be performed on the Section object before a stress analysis is carried out.

+..  warning:: The stress analysis in *sectionproperties* is linear-elastic and does not account for the yielding of materials or any non-linearities.

 ..  automethod:: sectionproperties.analysis.section.Section.calculate_stress
     :noindex: